scala/make-release-notes/hand-written.md

 [Scala $version](https://github.com/scala/scala/releases/tag/v$version) is now available!

-This release improves compatibility with recent JDKs, aids cross-compiling with Scala 3, and improves security and error reporting.
+This release
+fixes a regression,
+updates `-release` and `-target`, updates scala-xml, aids migration to Scala 2.13, eases cross-compilation with Scala 3, and enables improved tooling.

 For all the details, refer to the [release notes](https://github.com/scala/scala/releases/tag/v$version) on GitHub.